Testosterone Profile Plus - avi

 Maximize your energy, strength, and hormonal balance.

-- Comprehensive Hormone Analysis: Measurement of testosterone (total), free testosterone (calculated), SHBG, albumin, and prolactin – for a complete picture of your hormonal status.
+- Comprehensive Hormone Analysis: Measurement of testosterone (total), free testosterone (calculated), SHBG, albumin, and prolactin – for a complete picture of your hormone status.

 - Early Detection: Identifies hormonal imbalances before they affect your energy, vitality, and performance.

-- Simple & Reliable: Sample collection conveniently from home, professional analysis in a specialized lab, and clear results on the dashboard.
+- Simple & reliable: Sample collection conveniently from home, professional analysis in a specialized lab, and clear results in the dashboard.

-For all men who want to understand what truly affects their energy, libido, and performance.
+For all men who want to understand what really affects their energy, libido, and performance.

 Tip: With our Men's Hormone Profile, you get an even more comprehensive picture of your hormone levels.